 Supply Chain and Infrastructure.
 Integrate Health’s approach to improving supply chain management and basic infrastructure ensures that providers have high-quality facilities to work in and the tools they need to adequately care for their patients.
 Clinical mentors coach pharmacy managers to ensure proper supply, equipment, reporting, and ordering so that the right medication is in the right place at the right time.

 User Fee Removal.
 Research shows that even very small fees sharply limit access to healthcare.
 The pay-for-service nature of Togo’s healthcare system creates a vicious cycle where low utilization rates leave the health center with little investments while the community receives little care.
 By removing financial barriers, specifically costs at the point of care, use of lifesaving healthcare services increases dramatically.
 Clinics see more patients, and patients get the care they need.

-World Centric funding helps sustain Integrate Health's current services provided in 4 Kozah district sites, 4 Dankpen distric sites, and 5 Bassar district sites.
-It will also help replicate the model in the Kéran district in July of 2020.
+World Centric funding helps sustain Integrate Health's current services across the Kozah, Bassar, Dankpen, Kéran districts and to launch services in Binah district.
 Through all their sites, Integrate Health intends to have the following impact:

 85% of childhood illness treated within 72 hours of symptom onset